 2. Balancing innovation and stability: Striking the right balance between meeting market demands and innovating can be challenging.

-What is a sales-led approach?
+What is sales-led growth?

 The sales-led approach places the sales team at the forefront of the business strategy.
 Here, the primary focus is on building relationships, engaging prospects, and driving revenue through direct sales efforts.

 This method is common in B2B industries where personalized interactions and persuasive selling are crucial.
-A robust sales team, effective communication, and a deep understanding of customer needs are essential components of a successful Sales-Led strategy.
+A robust sales team, effective communication, and a deep understanding of customer needs are essential components of a successful sales-led strategy.

 Advantages of sales-led